Successful Maintenance with Total Productive Maintenance (TPM)

 - Reduction of variable production costs by up to 10%

 - Optimization of lot sizes

 Maintenance with Total Productive Maintenance (TPM) in Action

-Through the implementation of a solid operating and maintenance system we were able to significantly reduce maintenance costs and at the same time substantially increase equipment availability for our client, an innovative energy producer.
+Through the implementation of a solid operating and maintenance system, we were able to significantly reduce maintenance costs; and at the same time, we substantially increased equipment availability for our client, an innovative energy producer.